ros2/ros2_documentation/source/Tutorials/Launch-files-migration-guide.rst

 ^^^

 * `In ROS 1 <http://wiki.ros.org/roslaunch/XML/env>`__
-* It allows setting an environment variable.
+* Sets an environment variable
 * It has been replaced with ``env``, ``set_env`` and ``unset_env``:
    * ``env`` can only be used nested in a ``node`` or ``executable`` tag.
      Conditionals aren't supported.
    * ``set_env`` can be used in the root tag ``launch`` or in ``group``.
-     It accepts the same attributes than ``env``, and also conditionals.
+     It accepts the same attributes as ``env``, and also conditionals.
    * ``unset_env`` unsets an environment variable.
      It accepts a ``name`` attribute and conditionals.